Samuel Bak

-Samuel Bak (שמואל בק; born 12 August 1933) is a Lithuanian-American painter and writer who survived the Holocaust and immigrated to Israel in 1948.
+Samuel Bak (שמואל בק; born 12 August 1933) is an American-Jewish painter and writer who survived the Holocaust and immigrated to Israel in 1948.
 Since 1993, he has lived in the United States.

 Biography

 Samuel Bak was born in Wilno (Vilnius), Second Polish Republic, on August 12, 1933.
 Bak was recognized from an early age as having artistic talent.
 He describes his family as secular, but proud of their Jewish identity.

 By 1939, when Bak was six years old, World War II began, and the city of Vilnius was transferred from Poland to Lithuania.
 When Vilnius was occupied by the Germans on June 24, 1941, Bak and his family were forced to move into the ghetto.
 At the age of nine, he held his first exhibition inside the ghetto.
+In 1943 the poets Avrom Sutzkever and Szmerke Kaczerginski invited the young Bak to participate in an exhibition organized in the ghetto.
+Sensing that their end is near, the poets decide to deposit the Pinkas, the official record of the Jewish community, into the hands of Bak in the hope that they both survive.
+Over the next two years, Samuel fills the page margins and empty pages of the Pinkas.

 Bak and his mother sought refuge in a Benedictine convent where a Catholic nun named Maria Mikulska tried to help them.
 After returning to the ghetto, they were deported to a forced labour camp, but took shelter again in the convent where they remained in hiding until the end of the war.